 That's why so many of the employers identified as the best places to work offer family-care benefits, like paid parental leave and backup child care.They understand an investment in your employees' families is an investment in your organization's future.
 And the data continues to bear this out.

-Care.com’s fourth annual Cost of Care report shows the myriad ways child care impacts the lives of American families, covering a range of topics from household budgets to work-life challenges.
+Care.com’s fifth annual Cost of Care report shows the myriad ways child care impacts the lives of American families, covering a range of topics from household budgets to work-life challenges.